Aviadvigatel PS-90: PS-90A-42

 This is a version of the PS-90A2 intended for the Beriev A-42 search and rescue aircraft.

 PS-90A3

 According to the manufacturer, it is a modification of the PS-90A2.
 It was certified in January 2011 and intended to power the Tupolev Tu-204SM aircraft.
-It is unclear whether the US and Western European components of the PS-90A2 remain or whether they have been replaced by Russian ones.
+It is unclear whether the US and European components of the PS-90A2 remain or whether they have been replaced by Russian ones.
 If the US components have indeed been replaced, then this engine could be fitted to the Tu-204SM ordered by Iran Air and its subsidiaries.